Animal Attacks Can Cause Severe Injuries And Scars

 With a majority of United States households owning at least one dog, it is difficult to go anywhere in Florida without seeing or coming in contact with a dog.
 Unfortunately, dog bites and dog attacks are far too common.
 Florida has laws in place which are designed to assist dog bite victims to recover compensation for their serious injuries.
-Englander Peebles‘ South Florida Dog Bite Lawyers have the knowledge and experience to guide you through the process of presenting a dog bite claim.
+Englander Peebles‘s Broward County dog bite lawyers have the knowledge and experience to guide you through the process of presenting a dog bite claim.

-- Forty-eight percent of fatality victims were children under the age of 13; and
+- Forty-eight percent of fatality victims were children under the age of 13.

 - Nearly two-thirds of dog bite fatalities involved more than one dog.